 The starting point is entering information in your database in a consistent way, which will determine how searchable and reusable it is.
 The next step is making your collections database information accessible online, with or without images.

-- Don’t forget to make regular ‘back ups’ of your database and digital resources.
+- Don’t forget to make regular backups of your database and digital resources

-- Make your digital collections mobile-friendly as many users browse on phones.
+- Make your digital collections mobile-friendly, as many users browse on phones

-The types of asset that could be subject to restrictions include:
+Assets that could be subject to restrictions include:

 - Photographs of objects